lightzane/mini-docs/.docs/2022/09/30/how-mini-docs-sort.md

 ---
 published_date: OCT 6 2022 07:36 UTC+8
-tags: [sort, published, date]
+tags: [mini-docs, sort, published, date]
 ---

-# How items are sorted
+# Mini Docs - How items are sorted out

 The items will be sorted out prioritizing the latest `published_date`